 · Unit 10 Graphics Materials, Techniques and Processes

 Learners studying the Diploma (2 x A-level equivalent course) will also take the following Mandatory unit in Year 12:

 · Unit 4 Materials Techniques and Processes (mandatory)

 and one of the following optional units:

-In year 13, students who study the Diploma (2 x A-level equivalent course) will study the following exam unit:
+In Year 13, students who study the Extended Certificate will study the following units

 Recommended prior learning /entry requirements:

 It is advantageous that students who choose BTEC level 3 Art and Design have successfully completed a level 2 course (GCSE, BTEC Level 2) in Art and Design and/or Design and Technology.
 The course requires hard work and dedication throughout and students who display these attributes will be considered.

 Where can this course lead to?

 The qualification is intended for learners who wish to progress to further study in the creative sector.
 The qualification carries UCAS points and would support progression to art and design disciplines such as fine art, graphic design, fashion and textiles.
 Learners should always check the entry requirements for degree programmes with specific high education providers (see UCAS website for the list of all art and design related courses).